In the late 1990s, Australia privatised the system that helps the unemployed find work.

 These agencies participate in the federal government’s Jobactive program and receive fees for each jobseeker placed on their books, as well as incentive payments once people find work.
 The Jobactive program has cost around $1.3 billion a year since it was introduced in 2015.

 When a job seeker attends their “initial appointment”, the Jobactive provider receives between $266 and $377.
 For placing an unemployed worker in an approved activity for fifty hours per fortnight (such as Work for the Dole), the provider receives $350.
 Placing someone into as little as four weeks of paid work nets providers $400.
 It’s money for jam.

-Job agency consultants have also admitted that they turn to “unethical” tactics to meet targets set by job providers, or risk being fired.
+Job agency consultants have admitted that they turn to “unethical” tactics to meet targets set by job providers, or risk being fired.

 It’s the same old story: job seekers have been turned into commodities for private providers to exploit for maximum revenue.